search

 Why E-E-A-T Matters for SEO

 Google’s algorithms aim to surface helpful, reliable, and people-first content.
+E-E-A-T complements on-page SEO – you still need solid technical fundamentals, but without E-E-A-T signals, those optimizations hit a ceiling.
 This is especially true for YMYL (Your Money or Your Life) topics – categories where inaccurate information could harm the reader.
 YMYL topics include:

 • Health and medical information